The Master of Science in Communication Sciences and Disorders Online Program From Baylor University

-The online SLP master’s program, Speech@Baylor, is rooted in research, clinical experiences, and real-world competencies that will empower you to serve diverse communities facing communication difficulties in their everyday lives.
+The online CSD graduate program is rooted in research, clinical experiences, and real-world competencies that will empower you to serve diverse communities facing communication difficulties in their everyday lives.

-The 45-credit SLP online program can be completed in five trimesters (full time) or seven to 11 trimesters (part time).
+The 45-credit online CSD graduate program can be completed in five trimesters (full time) or seven to 11 trimesters (part time).
 As part of the program, you will be required to complete clinical practica and a clinical internship.

 The courses that make up the program’s curriculum integrate academic, research, and clinical experiences.
 As a student in the online CSD graduate program, you will be exposed to current theories, principles, cutting-edge technologies, research methods, and practices.